Experiencing Varanasi In Just A Few Days.

 There are also some rooftop restaurants, which don’t get to see many foreigners but never the less; they have great food and very attentive service.
 You simply have to be eager to check out things, this is most important in every city if you ask me.

-The days in Varanasi went by really fast (too fast to be exact), therefore we will be exploring this very exciting city in summer again!
+The days in Varanasi went by really fast, too fast actually, therefore we will be exploring this very exciting city in summer again!